Kia Stonic SUV - MPG, running costs & CO2

 Kia Stonic running costs are reasonable but not class-leading

-Stonic buyers can now choose from one petrol engine and one diesel.
-Both manage reasonable economy - the engines roughly match the equivalent engines in the Skoda Kamiq - but a diesel Peugeot 2008 is noticeably more economical than a diesel Stonic.
+Stonic buyers are now limited to just two versions of the same 1.0-litre petrol engine, so there's very little choice.
+Both manage reasonable economy - the engines roughly match the equivalent engines in the Skoda Kamiq - but a diesel Peugeot 2008 is noticeably more economical than any Stonic.

 Kia Stonic MPG & CO2

 The previous entry-level 1.4-litre petrol engine has been retired, replaced by the cleaner and more efficient 1.0-litre turbo petrol.
 In 99bhp guise, it has official figures of up to 49.6mpg and CO2 emissions of 129-130g/km, placing it in a midrange Benefit-in-Kind (BiK) band.

 Thanks to its mild-hybrid technology, the more potent 118bhp version is even more economical, returning up to 51.4mpg, with emissions of 125-129g/km.
 Its 48-volt mild hybrid system recovers energy that would usually be wasted while decelerating, storing it in a small battery to assist the engine under acceleration.

 Previously, a diesel 1.6-litre CRDi engine was available, and capable of 56.5mpg with CO2 emissions of 130g/km, but this has now been phased out.